zipscene/yaar/README.md

 );
 ```

+The `ctx` argument is made up of the following:

+- `ctx.req`: The express request.
+- `ctx.res`: The express response.
+- `ctx.method`: The name of the method.
+- `ctx.params`: Parameters to the called method.
+- `ctx.version`: The version of the router on which the method was called.
+- `ctx.result`: The result of the method, if one has been set.
+- `ctx.error`: The error of the method, if one has been set.
+- `ctx.extraErrors`: List of errors that have occurred in PostMiddleware functions.

-The `ctx` argument is shared across middleware methods in the same pipeline, and may thus be used for state.
+`ctx` is shared across middleware functions in the same pipeline, and may thus be used for state:

 ```javascript
 router.register({